djalbat/occam-parsers/README.md

     Axiom (ident : 10).

-..., resulting in the following parse tree:
+...and will result in the following parse tree:

                                                       sentence
                                                           |